The Chernobyl Disaster, 1986 – A Story from my Childhood

 No-one was telling.

-How Information on the Chernobyl disaster spread like this at the time
+How Information on the Chernobyl disaster spread at the time

 It went something like this.

-May 1st: It was the day of the semi-obligatory May Day parade, with everybody outside.
-Going outside is not a good idea when there is radiation.
+May 1st: It was the day of the semi-obligatory May Day parade, which, like all parades, was held outside.
+Going outside is not a good idea in the aftermath of a nuclear disaster, when there is radiation.

-Later on in May: “There may have been a slight mishap, but it’s all under control, no need to worry about anything.
-It’s OK to go outside, and fine to eat whatever you want,” and so on.
+It wasn’t until later in May that sketchy details, most of it gleaned illegally from international TV and radio stations, started to emerge.
+Eventually the official line changed from “nothing happened” to “there may have been a slight mishap, but it’s all under control, and there is no need to worry about anything.
+It’s OK to go outside, and fine to eat whatever you want”.

-By then everybody was talking about it.
-Lots of information, misinformation, and often conflicting tips and advice were passed on.
-Everybody seemed to know better than the next person, yet all people could agree on was that we were not being told the truth about the Chernobyl disaster.
+The people did the best they could.
+Second-hand information, misinformation, and conflicting tips were being passed around.
+Everybody seemed to know better than the next person.
+There was a lot of confusion about what should be done on a personal level.
+All people could agree on was that we were not being told the truth about the Chernobyl disaster.

 That was something we were used to.
 It was to be expected.
 The facade of perfection had to be maintained.
 It was part of how the system worked.
 I understood that as a 9 year old.
 Everybody did.